 The e-resources on the UW Health Sciences Library webpage that are annotated with a lock icon are restricted by license agreements to current UW faculty, staff and students.
 This Life after the U libguide will suggest a variety of unrestricted websites to visit to find similar information.
 You may also want to consult the public libraries or the library at your place of employment for additional resources.

-UW alumni may continue to use many of the library resources after graduation.
-See the Services for UW Alumni website for information on Onsite Borrowing Privileges, Self-Service Photocopying, Quick Reference Assistance, Online Resources, and more.
+UW alumni may continue to use many of the resources in the library after graduation.
+See the Services for UW Alumni website for information on Onsite Borrowing Privileges, Self-Service Photocopying, Quick Reference Assistance, and more.

 In addition, UWAA members have online access to journals via the EBSCO Academic Search Alumni Edition database, which provides 3,000 academic journals in full text, plus indexing for 5,000 more.